UK Prime Minister Rishi Sunak rocked by resignation of close ally Dominic Raab over bullying allegations | Politics

 His resignation letter alluded to that loyalty: ''I remain as supportive of you [Sunak] and this government, as when I first introduced you at your campaign leadership launch last July.

+However, the Opposition Labour Party accused Sunak of ignoring reports about Raab's conduct.

-Raab's exit will now necessitate a mini shuffle in the Cabinet, as reports indicate that Sunak may not refill the post of Deputy PM and only appoint a new Justice Secretary.
-Meanwhile, Labour leader Keir Starmer on Friday responded to Raab's resignation, which he says shows the ''continual weakness'' of Prime Minister Sunak.
+Responding to Raab's resignation, Labour leader Keir Starmer said it shows the ''continual weakness'' of Prime Minister Sunak.

-Speaking to reporters at a hospital in North Yorkshire, the opposition leader said Raab should never have been appointed in the first place and that the prime minister should have sacked him now instead of letting him resign.
+Speaking to reporters, he said Raab should never have been appointed in the first place and that the prime minister should have sacked him now instead of letting him resign.

+Raab's exit will now necessitate a mini shuffle in the Cabinet, as reports indicate that Sunak may not refill the post of Deputy Prime Minister and only appoint a new Justice Secretary.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)